Two of the main contributors to the somewhat confused state in which the marketing profession finds itself are:

-I personally was extremely alarmed when the new CEO of CIM some six years ago advertised to recruit a “ Strategy Director “ and separately, a “ Marketing Director “, thus signalling to the world that our professional body believes that marketing has little to do with strategy.
-Neither has Marketing's self-destructive focus on the measurement of tactical promotional expenditure in an attempt to prove that they are not wasteful, self-indulgent and innumerate helped our cause.
+We are always alarmed when we see recruitment adverts for a “ Strategy Director “ and separately, a “ Marketing Director “, thus encouraging the belief that marketing has little to do with strategy.
+Also, Marketing's self-destructive focus on the measurement of tactical promotional expenditure in an attempt to prove that they are not wasteful, self-indulgent and innumerate has not helped our cause.

 The advent of digital exacerbated this perception.

-A few months ago, I heard from one of our leading marketing academics (whose confidence I must respect ), who said that from recent interviews with senior directors across a range of businesses ( funded as part of an ESRC Digital Social Research grant ), marketing is becoming increasingly seen as purely digital in many businesses, with the consequence that marketers are less involved in strategic decisions.
-The evidence was suggesting that “ marketers are being booted out of the boardroom and becoming merely a service function “
+A few months ago, the author heard from one of our leading marketing academics (whose confidence must be respected), who said that from recent interviews with senior directors across a range of businesses ( funded as part of an ESRC Digital Social Research grant ), marketing is becoming increasingly seen as purely digital in many businesses, with the consequence that marketers are less involved in strategic decisions.
+The evidence was suggesting that “ marketers are being excluded from the boardroom and becoming merely a service function “

 Of course digital is important, representing as it does a valuable addition to an already-impressive list of two-way communication channels, but it is not marketing.
 It should be obvious to anyone that without a robust strategy for what is sold and to whom, developing a digital strategy is impossible.